 The effects of the decline

-While the decline is bad news for investors and dealers in properties, it is good news for those anticipating to own homes or working on buying their first homes.
+While the decline is bad news for investors and dealers in properties.
+It is good news for those anticipating to own homes or working on buying their first homes.
 Some prospective homeowners are biding their time and are planning to acquire their homes when the market hits rock bottom.
 Buyers will most likely postpone buying, as they hope the prices continue to dwindle.
-The buyers anticipate that the banking royal commission will continue tightening the rules and that those with interest-only loans will be unable to finance the loans, aggravating things for baby boomers and thus forcing them to relinquish their investment properties.
+The buyers anticipate that the banking royal commission will continue tightening the rules.
+Additionally, that those with interest-only loans will be unable to finance the loans, aggravating things for baby boomers and thus forcing them to relinquish their investment properties.
 The majority of millennials, on the other hand, have no interest in investment properties but rather in getting a place to live with no landlords demanding rent from them.

 The factors behind the decline